cara-tm/a-minima/README.md

 Create all sections needed by assigning the `default` page template.
 Check the "Form" panel: you can find the `main_menu_en` (2 letters suffix) as a model.
 Adapt the `exclude` attribute into the `section_list` tag in order to remove the non corresponding sections for the current language.

 **You have to create a "fake" article for each pages with the 2 letters country code for body text in order to identify the language**.
 Set the status to `persistant`.
-Now, you can write an article for the page with a published status.
+Now, you can write an **new** article for this page with a **published** status.

 ## How to add archive pages?